bens/gweb/README.md

 ## Syntax highlighting

 Syntax highlighting is also on the roadmap.
 The challenge is ensuring accuracy for languages with context-dependent syntax.
 Ideally, highlighting would be applied after tangling, then mapped back to the originating code blocks in the documentation.

+## LaTeX output

+It would be good to support output for printing via LaTeX, as well as HTML.

+## Djot

+[Djot](https://djot.net/) seems like a sensible rethinking of Markdown, without any specific allowances for HTML which would help with `gweb` supporting other formats equally.